 I’ve seen and used over dozens of cache plugins for WordPress, but when it comes to the user interface, none of them comes any closer to WP Rocket.
-The user interface of WP Rocket is beautifully designed and even a novice WordPress beginner, can learn to use the plugin within few minutes.
+The user interface of WP Rocket is beautifully designed and even a novice WordPress beginner, can learn to use the plugin within a few minutes.

 I’m going to access and briefly talk about all the features of the plugin, accessible under the tabs.
 However, if you’re looking for a detailed and a step by step guide on WP Rocket, better head over to this official documentation for in-depth information.

 Cache – Well caching in simple terms is to store the data of your website, and serve it faster the next time it’s requested.
 So here in WP Rocket, as soon as you activate the plugin it’ll immediately enable the page cache on your site.

-Additionally, you can also enable mobile cache with a separate cache files for mobile devices.
-Now you must be wondering, what’s “mobile caching” ?
+Additionally, you can also enable mobile cache with a separate cache file for mobile devices.
+Now you must be wondering, what’s “mobile caching”?

-Well, for all such types of general nomenclature related to the WP Rocket and website optimization, there’s a “Need Help?” button available on each section of the plugin, you can click that button, and it’ll display a tab, with good amount of information on each topic.
+Well, for all such types of general nomenclature related to the WP Rocket and website optimization, there’s a “Need Help?” button available on each section of the plugin, you can click that button, and it’ll display a tab, with a good amount of information on each topic.

 It’s handy, in case if you are confused about any feature of the plugin, or if you want to know more about a peculiar option, all without leaving your site.

-Further, there’s a user cache option that lets you cache content, in case if you have content restricted to logged-in user on your WordPress site.
+Further, there’s a user cache option that lets you cache content, in case if you have content restricted to a logged-in user on your WordPress site.

 Nowadays, a lot of WordPress sites are now migrated to Secure HTTPS, if your site is already on HTTPS, then keep this option checked.

 For cache lifespan, you can configure the cache lifespan, as per your site needs, ideally, you can set it at 10 hours.